Thomas Brodie-Sangster: Early work and child acting (2000s)

+Mature roles, independent films, and established actor (2010s)

-Additionally, Brodie-Sangster plays Liam in the 2011 film The Last Furlong.
-In April 2011, he made a guest appearance as Adam Douglas in an episode of British detective drama Lewis.
-In 2012, he starred in The Baytown Outlaws, in which he plays a young disabled man in a wheelchair, and in Ella Jones's short film, The Ugly Duckling, the third instalment of the Tales trilogy of reworked fairy tales from More Films.
+In 2011, Brodie-Sangster played Liam in the film The Last Furlong.
+In April that same year, he made a guest appearance as Adam Douglas in an episode of British detective drama Lewis.
+In 2012, he starred in The Baytown Outlaws, in which he plays a young disabled man in a wheelchair, and in Ella Jones's short film The Ugly Duckling, the third instalment of the Tales trilogy of reworked fairy tales from More Films.
 From 2013 to 2014, he played the role of Jojen Reed in the HBO series Game of Thrones.
-In 2015, he began providing the voice of John Tracy in ITV's remake of Gerry Anderson's puppet series Thunderbirds Are Go (2015–present).
+Also in 2014, he starred in the Luka State's music video for their single "30 Minute Break".
+In 2015, he began providing the voice of John Tracy in ITV's remake of Gerry Anderson's puppet series Thunderbirds Are Go (2015–2020).

 Brodie-Sangster played Newt in the 20th Century Fox Maze Runner trilogy, including The Maze Runner (2014), Maze Runner: The Scorch Trials (2015), and Maze Runner: The Death Cure (2018).
-In BBC2's 6-part television adaptation of Wolf Hall (on BBC2 from 21 January 2015), Brodie-Sangster portrayed Rafe Sadler, the ward of Thomas Cromwell.
+In BBC2's 6-part television adaptation of Wolf Hall (on BBC2 from 21 January 2015), Brodie-Sangster portrayed Ralph Sadler, the ward of Thomas Cromwell.

-On 24 May 2017, a 15-minute sequel to Love Actually was released with Brodie-Sangster as part of the cast.
-It was shown on the BBC as part of Comic Relief's Red Nose Day and titled Red Nose Day Actually and brought back a large number of characters from the first film.
+On 24 May 2017, a 15-minute sequel to Love Actually was released, with Brodie-Sangster as part of the cast.
+It was shown on the BBC as part of Comic Relief's Red Nose Day and titled Red Nose Day Actually; it brought back a large number of characters from the first film.

 In 2017, Brodie-Sangster began portraying Whitey Winn in the 2017 Netflix western drama miniseries Godless, created by Scott Frank.

-He went on to star in Frank's subsequent Netflix miniseries, The Queen's Gambit (2020), as chess player Benny Watts.
-Both series were critically acclaimed, and the latter went on to become Netflix's most-watched scripted miniseries.
+Streaming projects (2020s)

+Brodie-Sangster began the 2020s with a role as chess player Benny Watts in the Netflix miniseries The Queen's Gambit (2020), marking his second collaboration with Frank.
+His performance as Watts earned Brodie-Sangster a nomination for the Primetime Emmy Award for Outstanding Supporting Actor in a Limited Series or Movie.

+In 2023, Brodie-Sangster played Jack "Artful Dodger" Dawkins, originally featured in Charles Dickens' 1838 novel Oliver Twist, in the Disney+ miniseries The Artful Dodger, which follows the character after the novel's events.
+On 21 November 2024, it was announced that the show had been renewed for a second series and that Brodie-Sangster would reprise his role from the first series.

 Brodie Films and Winnet music

-Brodie-Sangster established Brodie Films in 2006 with his mother, Tasha Bertram, "to create opportunities in the film industry for new British talent; innovative writers, actors and directors."
+Brodie-Sangster established Brodie Films in 2006 with his mother, Tasha Bertram, "to create opportunities in the film industry for new British talent; innovative writers, actors and directors".
 The company was dissolved in May 2013.

-Brodie-Sangster plays bass guitar, and in January 2010 joined the band Winnet, in which his mother provides vocals.
+Brodie-Sangster plays bass guitar and, in January 2010, joined the band Winnet, in which his mother provides vocals.

+Personal life

+Brodie-Sangster married actress Talulah Riley on 22 June 2024, in Hertfordshire, United Kingdom.